I beg to move,

 I will not speak for much longer, because I know that lots of other colleagues want to speak, but I will touch on some of the issues that have been raised about policing.
 I feel the policing issue is something of a straw man argument.
 If there is a centre that people are asked to go to for treatment and to abstain from drugs and stop their addictions entirely, should those people be stopped from going to the centre on the off chance that they might have drugs on them because they are addicts?
 Should they be followed home?
 Should we try to entrap them?
 We do not do that at the moment, so suggesting that the police would need to do that with DCRs is a straw man argument.

 No law is perfect, and there are grey zones, but surely it is better to work within those legal grey zones, deal with issues through dialogue with the police and save lives, than to have a system in which we have a hard and fast rule and thousands and thousands of people die.
-Some 56 people died in 2014-16 in my city of Brighton and Hove—it is also the city of the hon.
+Some 56 people died from 2014 to 2016 in my city of Brighton and Hove—it is also the city of the hon.
 Member for Brighton, Pavilion (Caroline Lucas), who I am sure will testify—which is actually lower than in previous years.

 To clarify, I was not suggesting that the police are going out and searching everyone on the way in to DCRs.
 I was suggesting that there is a reasonable concern that, if someone in the vicinity of a drug room is stopped and searched and found to be in possession of something like heroin, they could say they are on their way to the drug room and may therefore not be charged.
 That is why the Lord Advocate in Scotland was not able to give his permission for the example in Glasgow.